proglang/ldgv/README-networking.md

 - `accept <Own Port> <Own Type>`
 - `connect <Own Port> <Own Type> <Partner Address> <Partner Port>`

-The accept command requires an integer as a port for others to connect and a type that will be required of a connecting connection.
+The accept command requires an integer as a port, for others to connect, and a type, that will be required of a connecting connection.
-Once a communication partner connects with a desired type, the accept command will return a VChan, of the desired type.
+Once a communication partner connects with a desired type, the accept command will return a VChan, of this type.
-The connect command also requires an integer port and a desired type, but also needs to specify a string for the address of the connection partner as well as an integer for the port of the connection partner.
+The connect command also requires an integer port and a desired type, but also needs to specify a string, for the address of the connection partner, and an integer, for the port of the connection partner.
 Just like with the accept command, the connect command will return a VChan, of the desired type, once a connection has been established.
 Important to note is that, with the current implementation, only IPv4 addresses are supported.
 IPv6 and Unix domain sockets could be supported in the future with a relatively low effort.